varigence/docs/bimlflex/getting-started/building-the-data-vault-project.md

 ### Opening and reviewing the SSIS project in Visual BimlStudio

-The output folder for generated artifacts is configurable, the default location is a folder called `output` in the BimlFlex project location
+The output folder for generated artifacts is configurable, the default location is a folder called `output` in the BimlFlex project location.

 In the output folder, there are multiple folders for all the created artifacts.